DarrenCoppinger/milestone-project-4/README.md

 - `Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>`
 - `Consider adding a lang attribute to the html start tag to declare the language of this document`

 These are present in templates that extend the base.html template.
-Again this is not an error but a result of the validator not recognising the templating language.
+Again, this is not an error but a result of the validator not recognising the templating language.

 Additionally, there is another common templating error generated by using templating language to define a href or src value.
 This error has the form:
 - `Bad value {% url 'example' %} for attribute href on element a: Illegal character in path segment: "{" is not allowed.`

-Again this is not an error but a result of the validator not recognising the templating language.
+Again, this is not an error but a result of the validator not recognising the templating language.

 #### W3C Jigsaw CSS Validator
 [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS code.
 The CSS successfully passed this check with no errors.